 Linderbaum’s career at Iowa

-During practices for the Outback Bowl that concluded Iowa’s 2018 season, Linderbaum took reps at OC.
-Impressing the coaches with his insane athleticism and innate understanding of leverages gained during his high school wrestling career, Linderbaum earned the starting role for the 2019 season.
+During practices for the Outback Bowl that concluded Iowa’s 2018 season, Linderbaum took reps at center.
+Impressing the coaches with his insane athleticism and innate understanding of leverage gained during his high school wrestling career, Linderbaum earned the starting role for the 2019 season.

 Despite the disruption of the 2020 college football season and adjusting to a new quarterback, Linderbaum emerged as a leader on the offensive line.
 His personal development was rewarded with first-team All-Big Ten honors and first-team All-American honors by multiple media outlets.
 Additionally, Linderbaum was named as a finalist for the prestigious Rimington Trophy.